Yixuan-Wang/apfel/doc/install.md

 This library is not published to PyPI.
 You should install it directly from the GitHub repository.
-Using `pyprojects.toml` and locking to a Git reference (e.g. a tag) is recommended.
+Using `pyproject.toml` and locking to a Git reference (e.g. a tag) is recommended.

 ### `pip`